This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Hepatic encephalopathy (HE) is a brain condition that is caused by liver disease.
+Liver diseases such as cirrhosis prevent the liver from removing ammonia and other harmful substances from the blood.
+The harmful substances build up in the blood and prevent the brain from working correctly.
 Early treatment is needed to reverse the damaging effects of this condition and restore proper brain function.

 Contact your healthcare provider if: